manikandan-e/document/multi-host-postcode.md

 Postcode Flow:
 BMC power-on the Host.
-Host starts send postcode IPMI message continuously to BMC. ipmbbridged  extract the postcode from IPMI message . ipmbd extract postcode and add host index
+Host starts send postcode IPMI message continuously to BMC. ipmbbridged  extract the postcode from the IPMI message . ipmbd append host information and send to phosphor-host-postd . phosphor-host-postd displays